venikman/FPF/FPF-Spec.md

 **Comparability rule (normalize‑then‑compare).** We say _x_ **≼<sub>normalization</sub>** _y_ if, after applying the normalization **function** `N` to _x_ to translate it into space CS₂, the resulting point **N(x)** (a vector of **NCVs**) is **≼<sub>coord</sub>** _y_ in the target space.
 In other words, we don’t compare _x_ and _y_ directly; we compare **N(x)** to _y_, where both are now expressed in the **same** space (CS₂) with the same units and definitions.
 Normalization‑based comparison thus reduces to the coordinatewise case _after_ a transformation.

 If the normalization crosses context boundaries (i.e., CS₁ and CS₂ are in different bounded contexts), then by FPF policy this mapping must be treated as a formal **Bridge** alignment with an associated **congruence‑loss (CL)** level.
 In such cases, any conclusions drawn carry an **assurance penalty**: the confidence in comparability is discounted according to the worst-case loss of meaning along the mapping.
 (See also B.3’s `Φ(CL)` rule for how a CL penalty factors into trustworthiness scores.)
+If the normalization crosses context boundaries (i.e., CS₁ and CS₂ are in different bounded contexts), then by FPF policy this mapping must be treated as a formal **Bridge** alignment with an associated **congruence‑loss (CL)** level and declared via **A.6.1 Transport** (BridgeId + channel + `ReferencePlane(src,tgt)`; no implicit crossings).
+In such cases, any conclusions drawn carry an **assurance penalty**: the confidence in comparability is discounted according to the worst-case loss of meaning along the mapping.
+(See also B.3’s `Φ(CL)` rule for how a CL penalty factors into trustworthiness scores.)

 **Auditability.** Each NormalizationMethod should be fully specified and transparent.
 At minimum, one should document the functional form or mapping table being used and the intended domain of validity (**NormalizationMethodDescription**).
 In the measurement architheory (C.16), normalization comes with calibration evidence/rationale and a note of its valid range or conditions.
 (For example, a method translating lab scores to field scores might note it’s valid only for a certain operating range.)
 While A.19 does not require recording these details, it assumes that such **evidence and bounds** are handled by the measurement framework (MM‑CHR) outside the core space definition.
 The key here is that **no comparison is magic** – if values differ in scale or context, a declared monotonic transformation must bridge them, and its limitations should be known.